 A good fit comes down to gut-level intuition.
 They suss out whether you are going to give Mr. Floofy the tender behind-the-ear scratches and litter cleaning that they give him.

-You suss out weather they are likely to have properly cleaned their refrigerator in a year.
+You suss out whether they are likely to have properly cleaned their refrigerator in a year.
 (I like them shelves to be CLEAR!
 No weeks-old lettuce hanging off the back like dried-up snot!)